TLydon/rucoin/README.md

 # rucoin

-An API to KuCoin KuCoin Crytocurrency Exchange.
+An API to KuCoin Crytocurrency Exchange data and market orders.

-**Currently only supports for getting market data, and still in heavy development stage\!**
+**Currently only have supports for getting market data, and still in heavy development stage\!**

 ## Installation